 My research overall employs a multi-method approach that combines quantitative and qualitative techniques.
 These include natural experiments, case study research, and in-depth interviewing.

 I hold M.A. degrees in political science from UC Berkeley and California State University, Long Beach.
-I hold a B.A. in Government & International Politics from George Mason University.
+I also hold a B.A. in Government & International Politics from George Mason University.